TronTram/TimeTracker/playwright_prompt.md

 ✅ After both scenarios are validated:

 Close the browser.
-At the same time Generate Python code using Playwright with MCP integration to
+At the same time Generate code using Playwright with MCP integration to execute the above scenario